Driving the scenic road to Col de la Croix de Fer in the Alps

-Col de la Croix de Fer, at an elevation of 2.067m (6,781ft) above the sea level, is a high mountain pass in the French Alps linking Maurienne in Savoie valley to those of Romanche in Isère.
+Col de la Croix de Fer is a high mountain pass at an elevation of 2.071m (6,794ft) above the sea level located in the Savoie department of France.
 The pass is traversed by the scenic Route des Grandes Alpes.

-The pass has featured in the Tour de France several times since it was first passed in the 1947 tour when the race was led over the summit by Fermo Camellini and organizers wanted to add a little difficulty to a stage before climbing Col du Galibier via Télégraphe.
+The road to the summit features countless turns and narrow parts.
+It is very steep, hitting a 15.5% of maximum gradient through some of the ramps.
+The pass has featured in the Tour de France many times since it was first passed in the 1947 tour when the race was led over the summit by Fermo Camellini and organizers wanted to add a little difficulty to a stage before climbing Col du Galibier via Col du Télégraphe.